Aquafis/cover-letter-framework/README.md

     - Removes all *.aux, *.fdb_latexmk, *.fls, *.log, *.out, and *.gz files.
 Convenient if you aren't using references or other complex Latex features and only care about the generated PDF file.
 - `clean`
     - Performs the `prune` rule and also removes all *.pdf files.
-- `test`
+- `example`
-    - Builds the provided _test-cover-letter.tex_ file.
+    - Builds the provided example-cover-letter.tex_ file.
 Useful for experimentation with different variables and functionality within Latex without risk of overwriting your important cover letters.
 Used in the provided example above.
 - `xxx.pdf`
     - Builds a PDF from the specified _xxx.tex_ file.
 Note, _xxx_ in this case is not literal.